robbiestells/Udacity-Wear/README.md

 The Udacity Wear Project is an example of how to push data from an Android app to a Wear app.
 It displays the current time and sends high temp, low temp, and a weather icon from the Sunshine app to the Wear app.

-This project was created as the Capstone Project for the Udacity Android Developer Nanodegree program.
+This project was created as part of the Udacity Android Developer Nanodegree program.

 ## Submitting an Issue